Civil Participation in Trials

 ▍Introduction to Civil Participation in Criminal Trials

 The purpose of civil participation in criminal trials is to allow ordinary people outside the legal profession to participate in criminal trials.
 It is one of the most important judicial reform policies of the Judicial Yuan.
 Although the National Conference on Judicial Reform did not make a specific decision on the model of civil participation in criminal trials, the Judicial Yuan established the Deliberation Committee for the Bill of Civil Participation in Criminal Trials consisting of representative judges, prosecutors, lawyers and scholars.
-The Committee has been deliberating the Bill of Citizen Participation in Criminal trials once a week since June 2017.
+The Committee has been deliberating the Bill of Civil Participation in Criminal trials once a week since June 2017.
 The Bill was promulgated on November 30, 2017.
 After several public hearings and briefings, the Bill was proposed by the Judicial Yuan and the Executive Yuan to the Legislative Yuan for review on April 25, 2018.
 Because the legislative term ended in December, 2019, the Bill was reintroduced to the Legislative Yuan for review on March 24, 2020.
-The Legislative Yuan passed the “Citizen Judge Act” on July 22, 2020, and the President promulgated it on August 12 of the same year.
+The Legislative Yuan passed the “Citizen Judges Act” on July 22, 2020, and the President promulgated it on August 12 of the same year.

 The act became effective on January 1, 2023, and the key points are as follows:

 |(2)||Selection of citizens: According to the jury system adopted in the U.K. and the U.S., “citizen judges” are selected randomly on a case-by-case basis to ensure public participation in the legal process.|